-Music scholarships and exhibitions are available to both external applicants and pupils progressing from the Junior School or Dame Bradbury's.
+Music scholarships and exhibitions are available to both external applicants and pupils progressing from the Rosedale House or Dame Bradbury's.

 To apply for a music scholarship, applicants should complete the relevant sections of the scholarship application form along with the completed registration form and fee.
 Applications should be of a Grade 5 standard or above at the time of the audition.
 Applicants will be considered for both scholarships and exhibitions.